 The BA Liberal Arts is interdisciplinary, innovative, and flexible, yet strongly grounded in the expert research-centred teaching School of Arts and Humanities.

 Anchored by a distinctive core module in each year, you will study a broad range of options in the first year, before choosing a major for years two and three, which enables you to tailor the programme to your own interests.
-You are also encouraged to spend a semester abroad at one of our partner institutions in over 30 countries, and can take a credit-bearing internship module.
+You are also encouraged to spend a semester abroad at one of our partner institutions in over 30 countries, and can take a credit-bearing internship module (2nd Year only).
 You will study a modern language in year one, and have the opportunity to carry that on throughout the degree.

 The programme is interdisciplinary, and involves a wide degree of module choice from across the Arts and Humanities.
 You will have an academic mentor throughout your degree, on whom you can rely for personal guidance.
 Most of your classes will be taught in lectures and seminars, by some of the world’s most distinguished academics.